Easy Guide To Help You Write MLA Format Paper

 Works Cited pages and bibliographies are often mistaken for the same thing.
 There are, however, minor but significant differences:

 On a “Works Cited” page, only those reference sources and research materials actually used in writing your paper and indicated within the body of your text are included.

 Citation pages follow your written text.
-The "works cited" page is commonly titled "References."
+The “works cited” page is commonly titled “References.”
 Both are the same thing as they comprise the specific title, author, edition, date, and page number references.
-Citation pages are used when references are given using the specific format like MLA format.
+Citation pages are used when references are given using a specific format like MLA format.